dmweis/dmweis.github.io/index.md

 ## [MIX]({{ site.baseurl }}{% link pages/mix_posts.md %})

 If you are looking for posts written for my Mixed reality Course at VIA you can find them [here]({{ site.baseurl }}{% link pages/mix_posts.md %})

-## Where is David?

-This project was put on hiatus.
-But if you'd like to check where I am anyway you may have some luck [here](http://aprs.fi/?call=2M0WUE)